jessicalynn1/FamTrip/README.md

 ## About the Developer

-Jessica Faylor is a software engineer in California, and previously worked in various fields, including finance, accounting and administration.
+Jessica Faylor is a software engineer in California.
+She has multiple degrees, including an MBA, and has previously worked in finance, accounting and administration.
+Jessica has a newfound passion for software engineering but has always been interested in technology ever since her job at Blizzard Entertainment.
+She loves learning new things, challenging herself, and is always looking for new ways to improve.
+When she isn't in front of a computer, she is likely cooking/baking, spending time outside with her son, or playing a board game/video game/puzzle.

 A combination of her love for family time, learning new things, and less screaming children, led to the creation of FamTrip, her capstone project for Walmart's Java Fellowship program.

 Let's connect!